soumyajit4419/Deep_Learning_Projects/CIFAR10_Classification [CNN]/README.md

 ## Project Description
 * Multi Class Classifing of CIFAR10  Dataset using CNN(Convolutional Neural Network) by building own neural network model.
+* Build a model using Transfer Learning using VGG19.

 ### Methods Used